anaghgg/Contacts-App/README.md

 2.Editing and deleting an existing contact

-3.Automatic duplicate detection of phone number or email detection during saving a new contact or editing an existing contact.
+3.Automatic duplicate detection of phone number or email during saving a new contact or editing an existing contact.
   Merge option provided.

 4.Search for a contact